jose0628/Starbucks-Capstone-Challenge/README.md

     ├── Starbucks_Capstone_notebook.ipynb    # Analysis and prediction prototype design
     │
     ├── scripts
-    │   ├── starbucks_predictor   # It allows to perform predictions
+    │   └── starbucks_offfers_predictor   # It allows to perform predictions and clean the data
-    │   └── clean_data.py         # Optimized script to clean the datasets
+    │
     │
     ├── data
     │   ├── portfolio.json    # Containing offer ids and meta data about each offer (duration, type, etc.)